ChenZhu-Xie/xczphysics_SilverBullet/index.md

 At that time, and even now, I feel deeply that I am good at:

-1. Acquisition: gather and filter unknown information efficiently;
+1. ${Green("Acquisition")}: gather and filter unknown information efficiently;
-2. Processing: distill, compress, and transform known information through original thought into forms comprehensible to the public;
+2. ${Green("Processing")}: pattern recognize, distill, understand, compress, and transform known information through original thought into forms comprehensible to the public;
-3. Output: strive for what one believes to be precise expression —
+3. ${Green("Output")}: strive for what one believes to be precise expression —

 Therefore, I possess value to the outside world.